watkyn/jruby-gems-jar/README.md

 a single jar file containing a ruby runtime and all the gems you want for your project can be a really simple way to go.

+That is what this little project tries to do - package up ruby and all your gems into a single jar file, along with any executables from those gems.

 ## Getting Started

 - First, download the jruby-complete.jar file from the latest jruby release at http://jruby.org/download.